-When “something you know” and “something you have” simply isn’t enough, Authlogics allows for “something you are doing”.
+When “something you know” and “something you have” simply isn’t enough, Authlogics allows for “something you are doing“.
 The ability to verify transactions is becoming even more critical when performing high-risk tasks such as authorising a payment.

-Including a “something you are doing” factor into the equation ensures that the One Time Pin you supply can only be used for the purpose it was intended and can’t be used for any other purpose.
-There have been many attacks on banks in recent years where valid One Time Pins are “stolen” from a user and used maliciously to move money to the bad guy’s account – Transaction Verification stops this attack in its tracks.
-Some banks have introduced hardware based card readers or tokens with keypads to provide protection however these are highly expensive solutions and are not user-friendly.
+Including “something you are doing” ensures that the One Time Pin you supply can only be used for the purpose it was intended and can’t be used for anything else.
+There have been many attacks on banks in recent years where a valid One Time Pin is “stolen” from a user and used maliciously to move money to the bad guy’s account – Transaction Verification stops this attack in its tracks.
+Some banks have introduced hardware-based card readers or tokens with keypads to provide protection however these are highly expensive solutions and are not user-friendly.

-The Authlogics Transaction Verificaiton solution is different.
+The Authlogics Transaction Verification solution is different.
 It is built directly into our Authlogics Authenticator Mobile App enabling “something you are doing” any time you need it with the award-winning PINgrid and PINpass technologies – and is included in our single-user licence cost with no custom hardware or expensive roll-out costs.
 The technology can also be built directly into mobile banking and other applications for seamless user experience.

 - No hardware tokens

-- Seamless step-up from 1.5 & 2 Factor when needed
+- Seamless step-up from Deviceless OTP and MFA Factor when needed

 - Patented, award-winning technology